FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 * Push notification-based MFA: This method sends a notification to the user's mobile device.
 * Biometric MFA: This method requires users to provide a biometric identifier, such as a fingerprint or facial scan.

-See what [Muti-Factor Authentication](https://fusionauth.io/articles/authentication/multi-factor-authentication) FusionAuth offers.
+See what [Multi-Factor Authentication](https://fusionauth.io/articles/authentication/multi-factor-authentication) FusionAuth offers.

 ### Single Sign-On